 "Sounds like a plan, Stan!"
 Mars hollered, chomping on another corn chip dipped in fresh cantina salsa.
 His sudden outburst made a few of the other patrons in the place turn their heads to look, which made Mars guffaw.
 Then, all at once, with an expression of mock surprise plastered on his face, he dramatically pursed his lips, covered his mouth with his hands and shrugged.

 "Oopsy-doopsy!" he cackled, feigning remorse.
-Mars was a rebel without a cause, a bull in a china shop full of piss and vinegar with very little thought for social norms.
+Mars was a rebel without a cause, a bull in a china shop full of piss and vinegar who gave very little thought to social norms.

-After our nosh-up with three beers apiece Gary drove us back to the home he grew up in.
+After our satisfying nosh-up with three beers apiece we headed back to Piedmont.
 Satiated and daydreamy, I thought about the next day, when Mars and I would take a Greyhound bus from Oakland to Arcata.
 The final leg of our journey.
-I felt keyed up and on edge, an intoxicating blend of anything goes and last-ditch uprootedness keeping me on kicky tenterhooks.
-My twin and I had reached a crossroads of clean slates and bugouts leading to nowhere and somewhere at the same time.
-We were kissing our hometown goodbye, heading to a college town we'd never stepped foot in, with only the towering redwoods to greet us when we arrived.
+I felt keyed up and on edge, an intoxicating blend of anything goes with last-ditch uprootedness that was keeping me on kicky tenterhooks.
+Mars and I had reached a crossroads of clean slates and bugouts leading to nowhere and somewhere at the same time.
+We were kissing our hometown goodbye, heading to a college town we'd never stepped foot in, with only the towering redwoods to greet us upon arrived.

 Towards the end of dinner Gary's mom looked directly at me and Mars and asked, "So, you guys are going out tonight?"